 4. Publish templates

-Publishing your template places it on Dynamic Media Classic Image Servers so that it can be dynamically delivered to your web site or application.
-Publishing also activates the URL to call the template from Dynamic Media Classic Image Servers to your web site or application.
+Publishing your template places it on Dynamic Media Image Servers so that it can be dynamically delivered to your web site or application.
+Publishing also activates the URL to call the template from Dynamic Media Image Servers to your web site or application.

 Be sure to publish all images associated with your template.

 To publish a template, mark it for publish and select the Publish button on the Global Navigation bar.
 Then select the Start Publish button.
 See Publishing templates .